CCBR/METRO/README.md

 > **Input TSV mutation file to process.**
 > *type: file*
 >
 > Input file in tsv format.
-This can be the output of the AASAP run command
+This can be the output of the METRO run command
 >
 > ***Example:***
-> `--mutationFile data/test_Variant.aasap.tsv`
+> `--mutationFile data/test_Variant.metro.tsv`
 >
 > ***Required headers:***
 > Required header (in any order):